 WICS is responsible for determining charges in relation to businesses.
 It determines the wholesale charge (the amount that goes to Scottish Water) and the default retail charge.
 The default retail charge is the maximum that a business can pay.

-From 1 April 2017 vacant non-domestic properties will be charged for water, sewerage and drainage services.
+From 1 April 2017 vacant non-domestic properties are liable to be charged for water, sewerage and drainage services.
 Answers to commonly asked questions can be found here.

 From 1 April 2018 the Rateable Values most recently assigned by the Assessor will be used to calculate unmeasured water and sewerage charges.
 Answers to commonly asked questions can be found here.